aman0397/Bankers_algorithm/README.md

 # Bankers_algorithm
 This is a classical deadlock avoidance technique.
 It is primarily applicable to resource-allocation system with multiple instances of each resource type.

-<b>Data Structures used :</b>
+<b>Data Structures used :</b></br>
-Available: A vector of length m indicates teh number of available resources of each type.
+Available: A vector of length m indicates teh number of available resources of each type. </br>
-Max: An n*m matrix defines the maximum demand for each process.
+Max: An n*m matrix defines the maximum demand for each process.</br>
-Allocation: An n*m matrix defines number of resources of each type currently allocated to each process.
+Allocation: An n*m matrix defines number of resources of each type currently allocated to each process. </br>
-Need: An n*m matrix indicates the remaining resource need of each process.
+Need: An n*m matrix indicates the remaining resource need of each process.</br>

-<b>Algorithms used :</b>
+<b>Algorithms used :</b></br>
-Safety Algorithm
+Safety Algorithm:</br>
-To find if the given system is or isn't in a safe state.
+To find if the given system is or isn't in a safe state.</br>
-Resource-Request Algorithm
+Resource-Request Algorithm:</br>
-To determine whether resources can be safely granted.
+To determine whether resources can be safely granted.</br>